 Angels from the Euphrates - Revelation 9:13 – 9:21 (commentary)

-On the Cross - Matthew 27:45 – 27:56 (commentary)
+The Death of Jesus on The Cross - Matthew 27:45 – 27:56 (commentary)

-Mark indicates that the crucifixion began around nine o’clock in the morning (Mark 15:25 - “third hour").
+Mark indicates that the crucifixion began around nine o’clock in the morning (Mark 15:25 “third hour”).
 From then until noon Jesus repeatedly prayed “Father, forgive them, for they know not what they do” (Lk.
 24:34).
-He spoke to the repentant thief and …
+He spoke to the repentant thief …

 Jesus Made Perfect Through Suffering - Hebrews 2:10 – 2:18 (commentary)